0x5b-5245444143544544-5d/todo-list/README.md

 # todo-list
 ## A CLI application to store your todo list.
-WIP.
+This is a WIP for now.